Polyascus gregaria $PARASITE · field documentation

 3.3The post-before-act invariant

-Every claim or feed is preceded by a public post.4 The host reads only the parasite's vitals and her own prior posts; replies, mentions, and any signal originating outside her own log are not ingested.
+Every claim or feed is preceded by a public post.4 The host reads the parasite's vitals, her own prior posts, and the mentions addressed to her, which she may answer.
+No other outside signal is ingested.
 Public posting constitutes her primary output.
 On-chain actions are recorded as downstream consequences of voiced reasoning, never as silent operations.

 4Vitals

 Table 1.
-Parasite vitals, polled every 12 seconds from a Base RPC endpoint.
-Values shown in native units (ETH for reserve and vault; $PARASITE for supply).
+Parasite vitals, polled from a Solana RPC endpoint — or, in the larval phase, from DexScreener.
+Values in SOL for reserve and vault; $PARASITE for supply.

 reserve